ydwen/opensphere/config/README.md

 ### Testing config

-After finishing training a model, you will see a `project` folder under `$OPENSPHERE`.
+After finishing training a model, you will see a `project` folder under `$OPENSPHERE_ROOT`.
 The trained model is saved in the folder named by the job starting time, eg, `20220422_031705` for 03:17:05 on 2022-04-22.

 To test a trained model, we provide testing config files for the combined validation set and IJB dataset.